-STFC is the lead partner in the Rainbow Seed Fund, a £13m, evergreen early stage investment fund which invests between £25,000 and £500,000 in projects and companies which exploit technology developed by the fund partners.
+STFC is the lead partner in the UK Innovation & Science Seed Fund, a £13m, evergreen early stage investment fund which invests between £25,000 and £500,000 in projects and companies which exploit technology developed by the fund partners.
 The Fund is managed by Midven, a Midlands based venture capital fund.

 The Research Councils UK (RCUK) is a partnership between STFC and the other six UK research councils.
 Established in 2002 RCUK aims to facilitate cooperation between each council to increase the productivity of each one.
 RCUK supports excellent research that has an impact on the growth, prosperity and wellbeing of the UK.

 Royal Society of Edinburgh

 STFC works with the Royal Society of Edinburgh to deliver the Enterprise Fellowships programme, which supports STFC-funded scientists to develop their business ideas by providing time and training to commercialise their research.

 The Satellite Applications Catapult is one of a network of seven UK technology and innovation centres which aim to drive economic growth through commercialisation of research.
 It is a fundamental part of the Harwell Campus space cluster and we are working with it to support early stage companies.

 We are key partners in the Sci-Tech Daresbury national science and innovation campus, a public-private joint venture with Halton Borough Council and property group and investment company Langtree.